delanyk/Data_Analytics/Seoul_Temperatures/README.md

 # Record Temperature in Seoul, South Korea

 This project intends to show the current record high and low temperatures for each day of the year in Seoul, South Korea.
 The year of 2015 is shown as a plot against the previous 10 years.
-In addition, the there are representations of the 5 year yearcords to the 10 year year records, the change after 10 years, and the number of record breaking temperatures in over the records from the previous five years.
+In addition, the there are representations of the 5 year records to the 10 year records, the change after 10 years, and the number of record breaking temperatures in over the records from the previous five years.
 <br/>
 <br/>